ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/table-summary.md

 ## Table Summary

 {: .note }
-> There is nothing to completed in this section.
+> There is nothing to complete in this section.
 It's simply a table summary of the solutions we covered in this Kubernetes security workload module and provides a way to review what we have covered and possible solutions.

 |Exploit in the example-curl.sh|example-curl|security-playground|security-playground-restricted|security-playground-restricted + container drift enforcement|security-playground-restricted + malware enforcement|
 |-|-|-|-|-|-|